redhat-et/MCU/mcv/docs/spec-compat.md

 - `application/vnd.oci.image.layer.v1.tar+gzip`
 - `application/vnd.docker.image.rootfs.diff.tar.gzip`

-In addition, such a layer must consist of the Triton cache directory contents.
+In addition, such a layer must consist of the Triton/vLLM cache directory contents.

 ### Annotation

-If the media type equals `application/vnd.oci.image.layer.v1.tar+gzip`, then a *compat* variant image *should* add the annotation `cache.triton.image/variant=compat` in the manifest to make it easy to distinguish this *compat* variant from the *oci* variant.
+If the media type equals `application/vnd.oci.image.layer.v1.tar+gzip`, then a *compat* variant image *should* add the annotation `cache.triton.image/variant=compat` or `cache.vllm.image/variant=compat` in the manifest to make it easy to distinguish this *compat* variant from the *oci* variant.
 Note that this is **optional**.

 ### Example with `application/vnd.oci.image.layer.v1.tar+gzip` media type